 \section{Related Work}

-In this section, we review the previous studies on neural information retrieval methods based on text matching.
-Besides, the core of the matching description module is to obtain the description of different matching tasks to guide the learning and combination of essential matching signals.
-Prompt learning is the paradigm to exploit the knowledge in PLM to complete the task, and the templates constructed for the input texts can reflect the description of the task in PLM.
-So we use prompt learning in our method.
-As for the capturing of essential matching signals, multi-task learning is an effective way to capture the signals shared between various tasks and we apply it in the essential matching module of our method.
+In this section, we review the previous studies on neural information retrieval methods based on text matching. {Besides, we also introduce previous work on prompt learning, it is because the core of the matching description module in our method is to obtain the description of different matching tasks to guide the learning and combination of essential matching signals.
+Prompt learning is the paradigm to exploit the knowledge in PLM to complete the task, and the templates constructed for the input texts can reflect the description of the task in PLM.} As for the capturing of essential matching signals, multi-task learning is an effective way to capture the signals shared between various tasks and we apply it in the essential matching module of our method.
 We introduce previous studies on multi-task training and prompt learning.
 We also introduce some recent studies on the out-of-domain generalization ability of neural information retrieval models.